Q: On what date will I incur a penalty for not enrolling in the exchanges? Is it the first day after open enrollment closes?

 Enrolling on March 31 – the last day of the initial open enrollment window – would result in a policy that’s effective May 1.
 For applicants who were previously uninsured, this would mean a period of four months (January through April) without health insurance in 2014.

-If you choose to not enroll at all however, and remain uninsured for more than three months in 2014, you will be assessed a penalty of $95 per uninsured adult (half that amount for children, family maximum of $285) OR 1% of household income in excess of the tax filing threshold, whichever is greater.
+If you choose to not enroll at all however, and remain uninsured throughout 2014, you will be assessed a penalty of $95 per uninsured adult (half that amount for children, family maximum of $285) OR 1% of household income in excess of the tax filing threshold, whichever is greater.
 (The penalty amounts increase in subsequent years.)